davidfoster/magic-leap-floor-detection/README.md

 Detect and display the floor in Magic Leap Unity projects with this expansion to the ML SDK Meshing example scene.

+## Dependencies

+* Lumin SDK v0.20.0.
+* Magic Leap Unity® Package v0.20.0.
+* Unity 2019.1.5f1 with Lumin OS (Magic Leap) Build Support.

-## Important
+## How to Use

-No Magic Leap code is included in this repo.
-All ML content is .gitignored so as to abide by the terms of the Independent Creator Program.
+All Magic Leap code and content is .gitignored so as to abide by the terms of the Independent Creator Program.

+To use this example, either (in order of simplicity):

+1. Import [_Packages/Magic Leap Floor Detection.unitypackage_](https://github.com/davidfoster/magic-leap-floor-detection/blob/develop/Packages/MagicLeapFloorDetection.unitypackage) into an existing ML project.
-To use this example, either import the ML package included with the SDK into the project under _Projects/Floor Detection_ (and import MLRemote support libraries), or import the package included in this repo (under _Packages/Magic Leap Floor Detection.unitypackage_) into an existing ML project.
+2. Import the ML package included with the SDK into the project under _Projects/MagicLeapFloorDetection_, then import MLRemote support libraries.

 ## License